tybottorff/bottorffdocs/notes/literature_notes.md

  - deleting Trib1 shifts Tex towards intermediate state (CX3CR1<sup>+</sup>) with enrichment of KLR<sup>+</sup> CD8s via clonal expansion, augmented PD-L1 blockade to improve viral clearance by expanding KLR CD8 population
 # The relationship between hydrophobicity and drug-protein binding in human serum albumin: a quartz crystal microbalance study
  - positive correlation between drug hydrophobicity and binding strength to human serum albumin, **perhaps in contrast to hypothesis of increased crossreactivity from more hydrophobic TCRs, assuming increased crossreactivity means lower strength binding for each or a lower possible maximum...**
+# The role of CD56<sup>bright</sup> NK cells in neurodegenerative disorders
+ - CD56<sup>bright</sup> NK cells are potent cytokine secretors, more immunomodulatory, less terminally differentiated than more cytotoxic CD56<sup>dim</sup> counterparts
 # The role of immune checkpoints in antitumor response: a potential antitumor immunotherapy
  - tumor cells primarily employ altered expression of HLA to avoid immune recognition and antitumor immune response (induced by strong immune pressure of CTLs leadin g to development of tumor variants with deregulated expression of classical and non-classical HLA-I molecules to evade immune system)
  - IL-2 and IL-2R expressed by T cells following dual signal activation (pMHC-TCR and CD80/86 on APC with CD28 on T cell) to regulate clonal expansion